-Michael Gove, Secretary of State for Education, November 2010 review.
-We recognise our role in promoting community cohesion and actively encourage the participation in public life of all learners in our school.
+Michael Gove, Secretary of State for Education, November 2010 promoting community cohesion and actively encourage the participation in public life of all learners in our school.

 We are proactive in our efforts to identify and minimise existing barriers or inequalities.
-We seek the views of all groups affected by the policies and work of our school and try to involve them in policy
+We seek the views of all groups affected by the policies and work of our school, in the form of pupil and parent surveys, and involve them in policy review undertaken by school governers.
+We recognise our role in